Teja-07/IRCTC_API_PROJECT/README.md

 ### IRCTC-API

 Hi, I am Teja Chinitha, currently pursuing my final year in computer science at Vellore Institute of Technology.
 Apart from this project, I have 2 years of exposure in the Software domain and completed 3-4 internships in software engineering and mobile application development.
-Below are a few of my coding profiles and project links:
+Below are a few of my coding profiles and project links:-

 - [Leetcode Profile](https://leetcode.com/Teja_07/)
 - [GeeksforGeek Profile](https://auth.geeksforgeeks.org/user/chinthateja07)